-If you have some fixed deposits with your bank but you need some amount for very short term need then there’s no point breaking that FD and lose on interest but you can ask bank to open a Fixed deposit overdraft a/c so that you can use the liquidity of your deposits.
+If you have some fixed deposits with your bank but you need some amount for a very short term need then there’s no point breaking that FD and lose on interest but you can ask the bank to open a Fixed deposit overdraft a/c so that you can use the liquidity of your deposits.
 Bank will charge 1%-2% extra for this facility and you will get the required Liquidity.

 Some Financial Planning Tips to use Loans:

-- Total Loan EMI outgo of your income should not be more than 50% of your Take home Salary, if you have a home loan.
+- Total Loan EMI outgo of your income should not be more than 50% of your Take home Salary if you have a home loan.
 Else your total EMI should not be more than 30% of total income.

 - Understand what you want to purchase.
 If you need can be postponed, then it’s always better to save first and then purchase… especially, if you want to purchase a vehicle